jamesmu03/zephyr-hrm/README.md

 * Merge your branch for the buffered differential ADC sampling into your main branch.
 * Create a Merge Request back to the parent repository `main` branch and assign it to Dr. Palmeri.

+## Part III: Steady-State PWM Output

+### Firmware Functional Specifications

+* Using the RMS value that you calculate from your differential ADC input in the previous lab, map this RMS value to scale the maximum brightness of `LED2` using a PWM output.
+  * For example:
+    * If `Vpp` of the sinusoidal input is 0 V, then `LED2` should be off (0% duty cycle).
+    * If `Vpp` of the sinusoidal input is 2 V, then `LED2` should be at maximum brightness (100% duty cycle).
+  * Intermediate `Vpp` values should map to intermediate brightnesses by linearly scaling the duty cycle of the PWM output.
+* Update your state diagram to include the new functionality.

+### Testing

+* Quantify the linearity of the maximum brightness of `LED2` as a function of the calculated RMS of the differential input voltage.
+* Present your data and analysis in the technical report Jupyter notebook.

+## Part IV: Sinusoidal Modulation of PWM Output

+### Firmware Functional Specifications

+* Create a branch from your branch for Part III to implement this Part IV functionality.
+* Instead of holding the `LED2` brightness constant, modululate the brighness as a sinusoid at the same frequency as `LED1` from Part II, but 180 degrees out of phase.
+* Set the maximum sinusoidal brightness to match that of the calculated RMS value.
+* Update your state diagram to include the new functionality.
+* Merge this branch back into your Part III branch once it is working (as verified by the testing below).

+### Testing

+* Calculate the frequenecy of the sinusoidal output (mean +/- 95% CI) relative to the nominal frequency.
+* Calculate the linearity of the relationship between the RMS value of the differential input voltage and the maximum brightness of `LED2` when modulated as a sinusoid.
+* Present your data and analysis in your Jupyter notebook.

+## Discussion

+Include discussion in your technical report about how your PWM outputs for maximum brightness (and sinusoidal fade) compare to the nominal values/waveforms.

+## What to Submit

+* Merge your Part III branch, which should include your Part IV development branch, into your `main` branch.
+* Your Merge Request will reflect these latest commits.